lsst-dm/dmtn-220/index.rst

    This feature is fully described in DMTN-205 :cite:`DMTN-205`.

 Quantum Provenance here refers to storing the as-run `QuantumGraph` in the data repository (and in particular new `Registry` tables), as well as providing tools to traverse that graph in order to (among other things) reproduce previous processing runs.
-This is functionality that we have intended to include in the middleware from its inception, and while fully implementing it is still a major project, there is no question that it will ultimately get done.
+This is functionality that we have intended to include in the middleware since its inception, and while fully implementing it is still a major project, there is no question that it will ultimately get done.

-This is relevant for Campaign Management/Definition primarily because it draws a clear boundary between the provenance information and use cases that will be handled by the middleware provenance information and use cases that must be handled by Campaign Management/Definition.
+This is relevant for Campaign Management/Definition primarily because it draws a clear boundary between the provenance information and use cases that will be handled by the middleware provenance system and use cases that must be handled by Campaign Management/Definition.
-In particular, middleware provenance is aimed at rigorously solving the problem of exactly reproducibility, starting from a `QuantumGraph`, but it largely punts on providing any reproducibility for `QuantumGraph` generation, as (from its perspective) the inputs to `QuantumGraph` generation are mutable.
+In particular, middleware provenance is aimed at rigorously solving the problem of exactly reproducibility, starting from a saved and queryable `QuantumGraph`, but it largely punts on providing any reproducibility for `QuantumGraph` generation, as (from its perspective, at least) the inputs to `QuantumGraph` generation are mutable.
-Campaign Management could extend reproducibility earlier only by similarly taking care to depend only on immutable entities (such as git-controlled data ID lists) or limit via policy how other entities are modified in practice (e.g. "freezing" per-submission RUN collections after a batch job completes, and only using RUN collections as inputs to `QuantumGraph` generation).
+Campaign Management could extend reproducibility earlier only by similarly taking care to depend only on immutable entities (such as git-controlled data ID lists) or limit via policy how other entities are modified in practice (e.g. "freezing" per-submission ``RUN`` collections after a batch job completes, and not using ``CHAINED`` collections as inputs to `QuantumGraph` generation).
 And it may be better to make no such attempt (at least not at *rigorous* reproducibility), since reproducibility starting from the `QuantumGraph` is already quite powerful.

 One subtlety of quantum provenance is that while it will not save the exact data ID sets passed in to `QuantumGraph` generation (when passing in data ID sets is implemented), it essentially will save the subsets of those sets that are consistent with each other and the other inputs to `QuantumGraph` generation.
 More precisely, if the dimensions of the data ID sets are recorded externally, one can obtain from quantum provenance data ID sets with those dimensions that will produce the same `QuantumGraph`, provided other constraints (such as input collection contents) have not changed.
-This may make it unnecessary for Campaign Management/Definition to store the data ID sets it uses directly.
+This *may* make it unnecessary for Campaign Management/Definition to store the data ID sets it uses directly.

 .. _feature-queryable-extension-tables: